-If you want to boot from a Windows 8.1 DVD (e.g. to reinstall the system software), then follow this procedure.
+If you want to boot from a Windows 8.1 DVD (e.g. to reinstall the system software) in an external optical CD/DVD device drive, then follow this procedure.

-- 1. Insert the Windows 8.1 DVD into the computer's DVD drive. - 2.
+- 1. Insert the Windows 8.1 DVD into the external DVD drive. - 2.
 Start the computer up and press the F7 key to enter the Boot Options menu. - 3.
-Select the DVD device as the boot device.
+Select the external DVD device as the boot device.

-Note that two DVD devices will appear in the boot options menu, and you should select the device that simply states the name of the DVD device (do not select the DVD entitled ISO 9660 CD/DVD if you want to boot from the Windows DVD).
+Note that two DVD devices will appear in the boot options menu, and you should select the device that simply states the name of the external DVD device (do not select the DVD entitled ISO 9660 CD/DVD to boot from the Windows DVD).